AI Alerts

 Note: The AI alert email subscription settings do not impact the manual alert settings.
 For manual alert settings, see Alerts.

-The AI Alerts Email Subscription page appears with a list of the subscribed email addresses.
-For details, see AI Alert Email Subscription.
+The AI Alerts Email Subscription page appears with a list of the configured email subscriptions along with the configured metrics.

-Note: The availability of AI alerts for concurrent plays is limited.
-To enable this feature, please contact your Conviva representative.
+Note: The availability of AI alerts for Concurrent Plays is limited.
+To enable this feature, please contact Conviva.

-5. Once you receive the AI alert email, click the Diagnostic Report link to view details about why the alert was fired and the impact of the issue.
+Once you receive the AI alert email, click the Diagnostic Report link to view the root cause details and the impact of the issue.

 Webhook Integrations